France's go-slow coronavirus vaccination strategy backfires

 The European Medicines Agency, the medical regulator for the 27-nation bloc, was meeting Monday to discuss approval of Moderna's coronavirus vaccine.

-Sam Petrequin in Brussels, Aritz Parra in Madrid and Geir Moulson in Berlin contributed.
+Samuel Petrequin in Brussels, Aritz Parra in Madrid, and Geir Moulson in Berlin, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.